 Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

 Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
 Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.
 Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.

-Understand computer networks including the internet; how they can provide multiple services, such as the world-wide web, and the opportunities they offer for communication and collaboration.
+Understand computer networks including the internet; how they can provide multiple services, such as the world-wide-web, and the opportunities they offer for communication and collaboration.
 Use search technologies effectively and be discerning in evaluating digital content.
 Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour and identify a range of ways to report concerns about content and contact.

-Although there are aspects of Computing that require explicit teaching (in particular, Computer Science) we believe that the majority of Computing should be embedded across the curriculum – within our Guerrilla Curriculum as well as within core subjects.
+Although there are aspects of Computing that require explicit teaching (in particular, Computer Science) we believe that the majority of Computing should be embedded across the curriculum – within our Project Guerrilla as well as within core subjects.

 We ensure computing maintains deep links with Mathematics, Science and Design and Technology, but we also ensure that it is embedded into our wider curriculum in a way that it is used to support, modify and redefine the learning that takes place.
-The Progression documents below outline the digital experiences that are interwoven into our wider curriculum in order to allow learning to be more accessible and allow learners to be more creative in demonstrating their learning.
+We use the SAMR Model as a tool to enhance the impact of our implementation.

-Page last updated: 11/06/21
+Page last updated: 22/02/23